Hexfalc/Debian-Termux-HexFalc-Scripts/README.md

 At the moment there is only one script and a tutorial to only install a GUI version of Debian.

-I'm not good at this things so feel free to give suggestions and report mistakes in the issue and pull request sections.
+I'm not good at this things so feel free to give suggestions and report issues and mistakes in the issue and pull request sections.

 # Tutorial
 ## Installing Debian